M-jerez/any-generator/README.md

     "dest": "app/components/",
     "files": ["*/**"],
     "transforms": {
-      "_default_" : ["myOriginalComponent"] //regexp to match and replace when generating the new component }
+      "name" : ["myOriginalComponent"] //regexp to match and replace the name when generating the new component }
   }
 }